nchang430/BOLD5000-GLMs/BOLD5000 Release 2.0 README.md

 **Is the data format the same for all data versions in BOLD5000 v2.0?**

+For the TYPEA-D betas, the format is identical between versions.
+Session betas are stored in the (X, Y, Z, img) volumetric format.

 **How do I associate different stimuli with their corresponding volumes of brain data?**

 **I care about repeated stimuli - how many are there, and how do I load them?**